Emilie2393/Projet_4_ChessTournament/README.md

 # Projet_4_ChessTournament

 # 1- Install venv and copy requirements.txt
 On terminal enter :
 python -m venv "name of your choice"
-For Windows terminal : "name of your choice"\Scripts\activate.bat Powershell terminal : "name of your choice"\Scripts\activate Then enter : pip install -r requirements.txt
+For Windows terminal : "name of your choice"\Scripts\activate.bat
+Powershell terminal : "name of your choice"\Scripts\activate
+Then enter : pip install -r requirements.txt
+Press play

 # 2- You can start by players menu or tournament menu